ElryWeeb/Controld-Updater/README.md

 <a name="how">How to Use the App</a>
 - Install the App
 - Enter your API URL in the Settings
-- Click on the Start Button
+- Click on the Update Button
 - Done

 <a name="edit">Edit the App and Build it Yourself </a>